augnustin/docker-local-tutorial/PITCHME.md

 Let's have a deeper look at `docker-compose.yml`:

 ```
+app:
   build: . # When doing `docker-compose build`, uses the `Dockerfile` in working directory
   volumes:
     - .:/app # Shares your machine working directory with docker's `/app`
   ports:
     - "5000:5000" # Shares your machine 5000 port with docker's 5000
 ```

 And `Dockerfile`:

 ```
-FROM python:latest
+FROM ubuntu:latest
 ```

 And `docker-enter` = `docker-compose run --rm --service-ports app /bin/bash`